Reducing Salt Use

 In a natural setting, precipitation and melt water are slowed by vegetation or collected in wetlands where it can be absorbed and filtered by the soil, reducing flood impacts, improving water quality, and recharging aquifers.
 Stormwater runoff from roads, driveways, parking lots, rooftops, and other impervious surfaces collects and moves quickly, often with greater force than the precipitation it collects, eroding soils and picking up sediment, debris, and pollutants as it makes its way to local streams, wetlands, and lakes.

 Work to reduce impervious surfaces on your property.
-See page 25 for ideas on how to increase runoff absorption on your land, minimizing turf grass and planting dense buffers of native grasses, shrubs, and trees.
+See page 25 in our printed publication for ideas on how to increase runoff absorption on your land, minimizing turf grass and planting dense buffers of native grasses, shrubs, and trees.
 Identify and manage sources of pollution that can be transported by runoff such as a faulty septic system, fertilizer, and pesticide use, leaking automobile fluids, and rock salt for winter maintenance.

 Rain Gardens & Stormwater Planters

 A rain garden is a shallow depression in your lawn or garden that is planted with native plants and captures runoff from a roof downspout, patio, or walkway.
-When correctly built, rain gardens can protect streams, lakes, and landscaping from the damaging effects of storm runoff .
+When correctly built, rain gardens can protect streams, lakes, and landscaping from the damaging effects of storm runoff.
 They are aesthetically pleasing, provide water for diverse plantings, and attract hummingbirds and butterflies to your yard.

-While grass is a step up from a paved surface,mostturf grass has shallow roots that cannot absorb the same amount of water as native plants.
+While grass is a step up from a paved surface, mostturf grass has shallow roots that cannot absorb the same amount of water as native plants.
 Native plant rain gardens planted in organic soils can treat up to 1,000 square feet of drainage area per rain garden.
 In urbanized areas, stormwater planters can be built over paved surfaces and connected to downspouts to capture runoff from buildings, pavement, and rocky areas.
 Numerous manuals exist online, including the New York State Stormwater Management Design Manual (Chapter 5) and the Vermont Rain Garden Manual.

 Moving from Impervious to Permeable